apache/pulsar/site2/website/versioned_docs/version-2.4.2/security-token-client.md

 The administrator (or some automated service) typically gives a user a token string.

-The compact representation of a signed JWT is a string that looks like as the follwing:
+The compact representation of a signed JWT is a string that looks like as the following:

 ```
 eyJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJKb2UifQ.ipevRNuRP6HflG8cFKnmUPtypruRC4fb1DWtoLL62SY